phoenixfan86/fsbox/src/mods/minecraft/the-pixelmon-modpack.md

 ---
+title: "The Pixelmon Modpack - download mod"
-title: "The Pixelmon Modpack - скачати мод"
+title_ua: "The Pixelmon Modpack - скачати мод"
+description: "The Pixelmon Modpack includes:The Pixelmon Mod - an amazing mod for Minecraft that adds exploration, capture, battles, and much more!The Pixelmon OST, by Chris Geddes - a professionally made custom soundtrack that adds immersion to this mod."
 mod_name: "The Pixelmon Modpack"
 game: "Minecraft"
 game_collection: "/mods/minecraft"